Slevinski/slevinski.github.io/series/university-of-iowa/entries/steve-slevinski-value/handout.md

 - technical execution capacity
 - repository delivery focus

-That is already enough to justify serious institutional support.

-If supported well, that same operational value can also become the basis for wider collaboration, stronger grants, and longer-term infrastructure growth.

-But the first reason to support Steve is the simplest one:
+The first reason to engage Steve is the simplest one:

 he helps research teams finish hard things that matter.